-The County Voluntary Councils (CVCs) are able to provide funding advice and operate a grant finder service.
+The County Voluntary Councils (CVCs) are often able to provide funding advice.
 While they cannot guarantee developmental support to every applicant they will provide as much help as time and resources allow.

 You can find your local CVC by consulting the Wales Council for Voluntary Action website at: